Restoration Recovery outpatient addiction treatment logo

 Suboxone treatment at our Chattanooga clinic

-Restoration Recovery's Chattanooga clinic is our flagship location, at 6141 Shallowford Road, Suite 100, Chattanooga, TN 37421 — in the Shallowford Road corridor near I-75, in Hamilton County.
-It is open Monday through Friday and carries the full buprenorphine formulary on site: daily Suboxone film or tablet, plus the long-acting Sublocade (monthly) and Brixadi (weekly, bi-weekly, or monthly) injections, on-site Intensive Outpatient Programming (IOP), integrated behavioral health, and Hepatitis C care.
+Restoration Recovery’s Chattanooga clinic is our flagship location, at 6141 Shallowford Road, Suite 100, Chattanooga, TN 37421 — in the Shallowford Road corridor near I-75, in Hamilton County.
+It is open Monday through Friday and carries the full buprenorphine formulary on site: daily Suboxone film or tablet, plus the long-acting Sublocade (monthly) and Brixadi (weekly or monthly) injections, on-site Intensive Outpatient Programming (IOP), integrated behavioral health, and Hepatitis C care.

 The Chattanooga clinic serves patients across Hamilton County and the surrounding communities — Hixson, East Ridge, Red Bank, Ooltewah, Signal Mountain, and Soddy-Daisy.
 If you are closer to another part of the region, Restoration Recovery also has clinics in Cleveland, TN, Soddy-Daisy, TN, and Ringgold, GA, all reachable at one number: 423-498-2000.